Muirfield/pocketmine-plugins/Scorched/README.md

 Be careful of using very short fuses.
 The _speed_ is the initial speed of the grenade.
 Faster means the TNT will travel farther.

+## Exploding Arrows

+You need a bow and arrows.
+Equip the bow and enter the command:

+	/dumdum

+Activates exploding arrows.
+Arrows will explode on impact.
+You can change the explosion characteristics:

+	/dumdum yield magic

+The `yield` controls how large the explosion is going to be.
+If you use `magic` the explosion will kill entities/players but will not cause physical damage to the world.

 ### Configuration

 	presets: